pvvx/TlsrComSwireWriter/README.md

 # TlsrComSwireWriter
-TLSR826x COM port Swire Writer Utility
+TLSR826x/825x COM port Swire Writer Utility

 ### Telink SWIRE simulation on a COM port.

-Using only the COM port, downloads and runs the program in SRAM for TLSR826x chips.
+Using only the COM port, downloads and runs the program in SRAM for TLSR826x or TLSR825x chips.

 ![SCH](https://github.com/pvvx/TlsrComSwireWriter/blob/master/schematicc.gif)